-We might think of the First Foresters correspondence as meditations on service and sacrifice to America.
+We might think of the Old Timers correspondence as meditations on service and sacrifice to America.

-Tremewan's narrative recounted details of the "range wars," writing: "Erosion was becoming alarming and livestock were coming from the summer ranges in such poor condition that they had to be fed before being driven to shipping points.
+Many Old Timer narratives captured the effects of grazing and sheep herding on the land.
+Tremewan recounted details from Nevada: "Erosion was becoming alarming," he wrote, "and livestock were coming from the summer ranges in such poor condition that they had to be fed before being driven to shipping points.
 And this from a range that just a few years previously had been producing beef cattle that topped the market.
-Two year old steers had been shipped which weighed from 1050 to 100 lbs and had never been fed a day in their lives.
+Two year old steers had been shipped which weighed from 1050 to 1100 lbs and had never been fed a day in their lives.
 The comparative ease with which the nomadic or transient sheep owner could drive from these rich productive summer ranges of Northern Elko and Humboldt Counties to the relatively safe winter ranges of Southern Nevada encouraged more and more of them to engage in business.
 This resulted in a set of conditions that were rapidly becoming impossible and making it imperative that some form of regulation be instituted or our two great natural resources would be gone (i.e.) Grazing and Waterflow for irrigation."

 From the narrative of C.S.
 Tremewan.
 Old Timers Collection.
 Gifford Pinchot Collection.
 Library of Congress.
 Manuscript Division.